← Back to Blog

 Manual monitoring works when you have 5 queries and plenty of time.
 At 20+ queries across 6 engines, it's 120+ individual checks per scan — each requiring you to open a different AI tool, type a query, read the response, and log the result.

 LoudPixel automates this entire workflow.
-Enter your brand URL and target queries, and it scans all 6 AI engines — ChatGPT, Perplexity, Gemini, Claude, Grok, and Mistral — in under 60 seconds.
+Enter your brand URL and target queries, and it scans all 6 AI engines — ChatGPT, Perplexity, Google AI Mode, DeepSeek, Grok, and Google AI Overview — in under 60 seconds.
 You get citation rates, competitor share of voice, accuracy tracking, and trend data without the manual grind.

 Key Takeaways